 TWC defines high wage and high demand occupations in accordance with the Bureau of Labor Statistics (BLS) definitions.
 The TWC used the following BLS definitions during 2006 to assure that each state-recognized CTE program of study leads to high-wage or high-demand occupations.
+A high wage occupation is defined as an occupation that exceeds the median weekly wage threshold for all earners.
+For Texas, the median figure is currently \$13.76 per hour, or \$28,621 annually.

-- A high wage occupation is defined as occupations that exceed the median weekly wage threshold for all earners.
-For Texas, the median figure is currently \$13.76 per hour, or \$28,621 annually. - In support of economic development for the state, communities should consider offering CTE programs for occupations that significantly exceed the median wage threshold for their region.
-Regional wage information will be provided to adjust for regional median wage variations. - High demand for Texas is defined as an occupation growing faster than average for all occupations in the 2006-2016 projections, which is 21.4%.
+In support of economic development, the state encourages communities to offer CTE programs for occupations that significantly exceed the median wage threshold for their region.
+Regional wage information is provided to adjust for regional median wage variations.
+High demand for Texas is defined as an occupation growing faster than average for all occupations in the 2006-2016 projections, which is 21.4%.

 The TWC has 28 approved Local Workforce Development Boards (LWDB) and permits each workforce board to publish its own high demand occupations list based on local needs.
-Given the size of Texas and its geographic economic differences, Texas' community and technical colleges will apply the statewide percentage to occupations identified by their respective LWDB and/or the strategic planner forecasting data.
+Given the size of Texas and its geographic economic differences, Texas's community and technical colleges apply the statewide percentage to occupations their respective LWDB identifies and/or strategic planner forecasting data.

-Texas does not have an official state definition for high skill occupations, but currently for CTE and program accountability purposes, high skill occupations are defined as those that 1) require licensure, or 2) require apprenticeship, or 3) are identified by the Texas Skills Standards Board.
+Texas does not have an official state definition for high skill occupations, but currently for CTE and program accountability purposes, high skill occupations are defined as those that 1) require licensure, 2) require apprenticeship, or 3) are identified by the Texas Skills Standards Board.